swadhinbharat/swadhinbharat.github.io/quotes.md

 - A Hero has to win always.
 A Villain has to win only once.
 - The more you sweat in peace, the less you bleed in war.
 - The early bird gets the worm, but the second mouse gets the cheese.
+- You have to find your specs without your specs.